yellicode/typescript-extension/docs/api.md

 By default, the class is exported only if it has public or package visibility.

 ## <a name="definition-base"></a> DefinitionBase interface
+The base interface for all TypeScript definitions.

 ### DefinitionBase.description: string
+Gets the description of the element.
+This field is optional.
 ### DefinitionBase.name: string
+Get or sets the name of the code element.
+This field is required.

 ## <a name="enum-definition"></a> EnumDefinition interface
+Represents a TypeScript enumeration.

 ### EnumDefinition.description: string
+Gets the description of the element.
+This field is optional.
 ### EnumDefinition.name: string
+Get or sets the name of the code element.
+This field is required.
 ### EnumDefinition.declare: boolean
+Indicates if the 'declare' keyword should be written.
+The default value is false.
 ### EnumDefinition.export: boolean
+Indicates if the 'export' keyword should be written.
+The default value is false.
 ### EnumDefinition.members: EnumMemberDefinition
+Contains the enumeration members.
+This field is optional.

 ## <a name="enum-features"></a> EnumFeatures enumeration